Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Final Takeaway: The Timelessness of the Divine Command

 The consensus among all four major schools of Fiqh confirms that the legal obligation is timeless.
 For US Muslims, navigating a secular society means understanding that adherence to the Qur'anic standard is an act of submission.
+For a comprehensive breakdown of the essential conditions, refer to the 8 Rules of Hijab.

 Summary of the Dual Qur'anic Command